LironHazan/ng-mfe-npmws-nx/readme.md

 - Tweak the ts configs
 - Serve both: ``nx run shell:serve-mfe``

+Configuration tweaks:
+- prefer project.json in every project rather huge workspace.json
+- In order to have the package.json copied to dist I created a script on each project e.g. --> ``"cp:pkjson": "cp package.json ../../dist/packages/shell/"``
+and an npm script on the root package.json which applies the copy to all the projects ``nx run-many --target=build --all && npm run --ws cp:pkjson``

 Issues to follow:
 - https://github.com/nrwl/nx/issues/7862
 - manually added "baseUrl": "packages" in base ts config
 - https://github.com/nrwl/nx/issues/1777
+- there's no schematic for adding react as micro app with module federation